-Turning right
+Turning Right

-153 Use your mirrors and give a right-turn signal well before you turn right.
+157. Use your mirrors and give a right-turn signal well before you turn right.
 Do not overtake just before you turn right and watch out for traffic coming up on your right before you make the turn, especially if driving a large vehicle.
 Cyclists, motorcyclists and other road users in particular may be hidden from your view.

-154 When turning
+158. When turning

-- keep as close to the right as is safe and practicable - give way to any vehicles using a bus lane, cycle lane or tramway from either direction.
+- keep as close to the right as is safe and practicable - give way to any vehicles using a cycle lane, cycle track from either direction, including when they are passing slow moving or stationary vehicles on either side.